FMCA’s 95th International Convention was a rip-roarin’ good time for a fun-loving group of RVers.

 The Professional RV Vendors Chapter collected nonperishable items for the Chandler Christian Community Center.
 PRVVC president Geoff Matthews, who coordinated the food drive, reported that the effort yielded 900 pounds of food and $100 cash.
 The donations will feed 750 people, he added.

 The On-Road Quilters, a group of quilting enthusiasts who like to leave a positive mark on the communities FMCA travels to for conventions, held the “Quilts For Kids” drive for AZ Blankets 4 Kids, a local group that distributes items to sick and needy children in Arizona.
 Lois Marvin and her fellow quilters organized this effort in Chandler.
-Forty quilts were collected.
+They collected forty quilts.

 FMCA encouraged attendees to donate their no-longer-used eyeglasses to the Lions’ Foundation Eye Program.
-An astonishing 182 pairs of glasses were collected in Chandler.
+In total, attendees donated an astonishing 182 pairs of glasses in Chandler.

 Volunteers are the backbone of FMCA international conventions, as they are at the association’s area rallies and chapter events.
 Thanks go out to the hundreds of volunteers who pitched in at Chandler in various areas, including parking, security, seminars, trams, information, and others.
 Some of them worked long hours, ensuring that the general convention populace had an enjoyable time.